niuniomartinez/allegro-pas/4.4/readme.txt

   on screen instructions.

   Execute the "make" command.
 This should create the examples and the demonstration game.
-If there's an error then be sure you have Allegro and Free Pascal correctly installed and configured.
-If you have problems gread the "Contact info" section.
+If there's an error then be sure you have Allegro, Free Pascal and any additional library correctly installed and configured.
+  If you have problems read the "Contact info" section.

   There's HTML documentation at "docs" subdirectory.
 You can rebuild that using "pasdoc" (http://pasdoc.sipsolutions.net/).